 A Peloton bike alternative that so many of us have opted for is to buy our own non-Peloton bike and use it alongside the app that we stream from our phone, tablet, or computer.

 In case you’re new here, I’m a huge fan of the Peloton app, and I did an entire Peloton app review of it last year here.
 I drink the Peloton Kool-Aid and couldn’t be happier about it.
-Totally OK to be fan girlin’ over here — really, I love the community, the Peloton instructors (shout out to my man, Denis Morton!), and everything Peloton has to offer, but the bike isn’t available where I live, and besides, there’s a better way!
+Totally OK to be fan girlin’ over here — really, I love the community, the Peloton instructors, and everything Peloton has to offer, but the bike isn’t available where I live, and besides, there’s a better way!

 Where can you stream classes?
-The Peloton app is available in the US, Canada, and the UK… or wherever you live if your App Store billing address is in one of those countries.
+The Peloton app is available in the US, Canada, Germany, Australia and the UK… or wherever you live if your App Store billing address is in one of those countries.
 I live in France (with a US app store account) and it works perfectly on any Wi-Fi or data connection, so if you travel for work or pleasure and want to use the app, you’ll be fine.
-The Peloton app cost is just $19.49/month.

-There are a bunch of reasons why someone would want to subscribe to Peloton Digital only and not invest in the Peloton bike.
+There are a bunch of reasons why someone would want to subscribe to Peloton Digital only and pursue a Peloton bike alternative instead.